achiit/streampay/deploy.md

    - Click "New Project"
    - Import your GitHub repository
    - Vercel will auto-detect it as a Vite project
+   - Set Node.js version to 18 (this fixes the Rollup native module issue)
    - Add your environment variables:
      - `VITE_PRIVY_APP_ID`
      - `VITE_FIREBASE_API_KEY`